“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 He achieved this feat by aiming for ONE minor invention every ten days and a major invention every six months.

-Throughout his life, Edison also journaled like a mad man, capturing his thoughts throughout his entire career.
+Throughout his life, Edison also journaled like a madman, capturing his thoughts throughout his entire career.
 He wrote over 3,500 journal entries containing more than 5 MILLION PAGES OF NOTES!

 He understood the power of journaling!

-When’s the last time you tried something over and over again 10,000 times?
+When was the last time you tried something over and over again 10,000 times?

 Edison sums up his success in this quote,

-“Genius is 1 percent inspiration and 99 percent perspiration.” – Thomas Edison
+“Genius is 1 percent inspiration and 99 percent perspiration.” – Thomas Edison.

 I couldn’t agree more.